dlang/dmd/CONTRIBUTING.md

 21. The more constrained the scope of a name is, the shorter it should be.

+22. Public declarations in modules should be "above the fold", i.e. first in the file, thus making the API of the module easily visible when opening the file.
+Private declarations should follow afterwards.

 ## The following will not be viewed with favor: